How to Become a Police Officer in California

 Additional Police Departments in California

 If you are interested in other police departments in California aside from Los Angeles, San Francisco, and San Diego, check out our police pages for the following major California cities:

 Police Training Academies in California

 All city police officers and sheriff deputies in California are required to take the POST Regular Basic Course (training academy) as the minimum entry-level training requirement.
 The Post Basic Course includes an intense curriculum designed to provide recruits with hands-on training, including weapons training, role-play, patrol procedures, arrest, and control techniques.
-All candidates must pass a variety of written, scenario and physical examinations.
+All candidates must pass a variety of written, scenario-based, and physical examinations.